 So it’s no wonder that you often feel stressed out and unfulfilled!

-Your brain is always talking to you and that’s okay, except it mostly talks about how bad the things are that have happened to you, or are going to happen to you.
+Your brain is always talking to you, and that’s okay, except it mostly talks about how bad the things are that have happened to you, or are going to happen to you.

 The crazy thing is, research (Leahy 2006) suggests that 85% of what your brain fears will happen, never happens.

-And of the negative stuff that does happen, it turns out that you are usually more capable than your overprotective brain gave you credit for, and can handle those situations.
+And of the challenges that do happen, it turns out that you are usually more capable than your overprotective brain gave you credit for, and can handle those situations.

 The problem isn’t just how your brain got wired, though.

 It okays decisions without even checking with you.

 It doesn’t see ‘what’s going on’ as it is.
-Instead it sees an imagined version it’s created.
+Instead it sees an imagined version it has constructed.

 And research (Ehinger 2017) suggests it prefers the imaginary version to reality!